17 Things To Do In London At Christmas 2024

 10. Go to a pantomime or show

 One of the best things to do in London at Christmas is surely a pantomime.
 A traditional British festive activity, a ‘panto’, as it is affectionately known, is a fun, family trip to the theatre.
-New for 2023 is Elf The Musical at Dominion Theatre, Peter Pan at The London Palladium, Cinderella at Lyric Hammersmith and The Snowman at Peacock Theatre.
+Book tickets early as they can sell out fast.
+The London Palladium has Julian Clary playing a suitably naughty Robin Hood.
+There’s Aladdin at the Lyric, Hammersmith and The Snowman at the Peacock Theatre.
 The Nutcracker by the English National Ballet is always a special festive experience.
+It’s also on after Christmas (from 29th December) at the Royal Albert Hall with the Birmingham National Ballet.
 And one last mention of Dickens – A Christmas Carol is on at The Old Vic.

 11. Fireworks in Hampstead